Zuleyma Tang-Martínez

-Zuleyma Tang-Martínez (born in Venezuela, March 9, 1945) is an emeritus professor of biology at the University of Missouri–St. Louis.
+Zuleyma Tang-Martínez (born in Venezuela, March 9, 1945) is a Venezuelan emeritus professor of biology at the University of Missouri–St. Louis.
 Earlier in her career (up until the early 1990s) she published under her former married name, Zuleyma Tang Halpin.

 Early life and education

 Tang-Martínez was born in Venezuela on March 9, 1945.
 She and her family lived in ethnically segregated camps that were operated by an American oil company.
 Her father was a company accountant, permitting Tang-Martínez to be among the very few Venezuelans to be raised and attend school in the American camps.
 In 1960, she was sent by her parents to attend a Catholic, all-girls, boarding high school in Tampa FL because the oil camp schools did not go beyond the 8th grade.
 She completed high school in 1963; the nuns at the high school convinced her to go to college as a pre-med student, despite the fact that her parents had planned only on her finishing high school – as she was the first in her family to complete a high school education.
 She received her bachelor's degree cum laude from Saint Louis University, graduating in 1967 with a degree in biology.
 She moved to the University of California, Berkeley for her graduate studies, earning a master's degree in 1970 (specializing in cancer research) and a PhD in 1974 in Zoology (specializing in animal behavior).
 Tang-Martínez was a postdoctoral researcher at the University of British Columbia.
 For her dissertation she developed the habituation-discrimination technique in order to study individual discrimination by odors in the Mongolian gerbil Meriones unguiculatus.